Dress Code (Grades 4K-2nd)

 The Cathedral Lunch Program is combined with Blessed Sacrament and St. Patrick’s to form a united ACS elementary school lunch program.
 Elementary students have two lunch entrées to choose from everyday.
 Homeroom teachers will ask students which entrée they prefer in the beginning of the day.
 Students must stick with the entrée they choose.

-Free and Reduced Application can be found in Skyward under your family access.
+Free and reduced application forms can be found below.
 Please contact the school office if you would like a hard copy.

 5K to 2nd Grade: